Iansachs1/ReadMeGenerator/GeneratedReadMe.md

   ## Description

 This application is a command line application that is designed to easily generate a professional readMe file for a project on github.
-I generated the readMe for the readMeGenerator application by using the readMeGenerator application.
-You may notice some similarities between the provided readMe and the sample readMe to demonstrate the ReadMeGenerator's ability to generate readMes...

 ## Table of Contents